globalis-ms/globox/README.md

 - think about adding `dist/` into `.gitignore` after installing.
 Globbox versions `dist/` only to make its documentation available through Github pages.
 - skipping NPM dependencies suggests that you have the packages installed globally.

-This documentation also serves as an demo package.
+This documentation can be found in the docs/ folder.

 ## Make options